polina-tsvilodub/llm-debate/README.md

   * LLMs supported by this code are OpenAI models and models available through the Huggingface Hub.
 For full information about models available through the Huggingface Hub, see [here](https://huggingface.co/docs/api-inference/quicktour).
 For getting started, the following models might be good candidates (model names that can be passed to initialize the debate are listed):
     * OpenAI: gpt-3.5-turbo
     * Huggigface Hub: google/flan-t5-xxl, facebook/opt-1.3b
     * To use OpenAI models, you need to add a .env file to the directory in which you have this code.
-Make sure to NOT push your .env file to publich GitHub repositories.
+Make sure to NOT push your .env file to public GitHub repositories.
 The env file should contain the variable "OPENAI_API_KEY" with the respective key.
 The same file should contain "HUGGINGFACEHUB_API_TOKEN" with the respective key for accessing the Huggingface Hub models.

 ## Additional materials